dhgutteridge/Brew-Distance/README.rst

 Character comparisons are case-sensitive.

-Under Python 2, all non-Unicode strings are converted to UTF-8 encoding to ensure multi-byte characters are treated correctly.
-There are no special considerations concerning the relatedness of various Unicode characters, e.g. a German double-S character is not considered equivalent to two S characters.
+There are no special considerations concerning the relatedness of various Unicode characters, e.g. a German Eszett (double-S) character is not considered equivalent to two S characters.
 Characters are dealt with as raw code points, without any semantic weighting.
 Such processing would require extension by the end user.

+Under Python 2, all non-Unicode strings are converted to UTF-8 encoding to ensure multi-byte characters are treated correctly.

 Compatibility
 -------------